Floydlang/floyd/docs/README.md

-# 2 - FLOYD SYSTEMS
+# SOLUTION PART 2/3 - FLOYD SYSTEMS

 This is a language that defines your complete software system and its internal interactions: components, concurrency, parallelism, communication, errors, time and mutation.
 The goals are these: